toidiu/pg_example/README.md

 This project is intended to show ways to use rust-postgres and supplementary libraries.
 There is little to no consistency in style across similar procedures because the intent is to show different approaches.

+This project is the backend of a basic conference room scheduling system.
+It can't do too much but the little it can do is pretty cool:  A user can schedule a room and check whether preferred timeslots are available.

 Step 1:  Create the database